somerui/somerui/README.md

 ### Hi there 👋 This...
 It's me?
 Okay.

+    Important:I will never active on X because they banned my account due to age restrictions and I can't get access of my account.

 ## Introduce sth of me...?

 - Name... okay, it's Jeffrey Su, just call me "Jeff" or "somerui".